Quick Reference

 - provide authoritative specifications for web standards

-Glossary Term Entry Location: Tools & Techniques - RFC
+Glossary Term Entry Location: Tools & Techniques, Documentation-Specific - RFC

 rhetorical approach